ikgonuez/health-calculator/README.md

 ## Overview

-A calculator that determines [Body Mass Index (BMI)](https://simple.wikipedia.org/wiki/Body_mass_index) and/or [Basal Metabolic Rate (BMR)](https://en.wikipedia.org/wiki/Basal_metabolic_rate).
+A calculator that determines Body Mass Index (BMI) and/or Basal Metabolic Rate (BMR).
 Written in Python.

-## Usage:

-Be sure to have Python downloaded before you begin.

-1. Download file and extract.

-2. Open file directory.

-3. Right click "health-calculator.py".

-4. Move cursor to "Open with".

-5. Select "Python".
-You are now using the program.
+### What is BMI?

+BMI is a medical screeening tool that determines if someone is in a healthy weight range for their height.
+It helps you figure out if you either underweight, healthy, or overweight. [(More info)](https://simple.wikipedia.org/wiki/Body_mass_index)

+### What is BMR?

+BMR is a tool used to measure someone's daily calorie needs for their body to sustain itself.
+It also determines how many calories one needs depending on how active they are daily. [(More info)](https://en.wikipedia.org/wiki/Basal_metabolic_rate)